MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingchannel.md

 ## -description

 [TraceLogging wrapper macro](/windows/desktop/tracelogging/tracelogging-wrapper-macros)
-that sets the event's channel.
+that sets the channel for the event.

 Most TraceLogging events do not need to change the event's default channel and should not use TraceLoggingChannel.